Cystoscopy Procedure: Testing it out Down the Tubes

-Most specifically used to diagnose conditions in the urinary tract and kidneys, the cystoscopy procedure is a minimally invasive method of navigating through the internal systems of the body, using thin, lighted tubing that has been inserted through the ureter and fed up into the bladder, where a microscopic camera provides a clear view of these areas that can aid the doctor in making his diagnosis.
+Most specifically used to diagnose conditions in the urinary tract and kidneys, the cystoscopy procedure is a minimally invasive method of navigating through the internal systems of the body, using thin, lighted tubing that has been inserted through the urethra and fed up into the bladder, where a microscopic camera provides a clear view of these areas that can aid the doctor in making their diagnosis.

 In addition to its obvious advantages in pinpointing a diagnosis, the cystoscopy procedure can be utilized to perform a number of other functions, including:

 - The collection of urine and tissue samples

 - Removal of any foreign objects within the urinary tract

 - Insertion of stents, which aid in the flow of urine from kidney to bladder

 - Injection of dyes that are used in special X-rays of the ureter and kidneys